-The best time to get rid of them is when adult boxelder bugs exit wall voids following the overwinter period.
+The best time to get rid of them is when adult boxelder bugs exit wall voids following the overwintering period.
 Using a vacuum cleaner is the best temporary solution to getting rid of these pests.
 Ensure you remove the vacuum bag immediately, this averts any captured bugs escaping.

 After vacuuming up all bugs you see, use a sealant such as silicone caulk to seal potential entry points.
 To avert new infestations one should seal off door frames, window pulleys, baseboards, window frames, etcetera.

-Additionally, you should take off and replace all cover plates to electrical outlets, heat ducts, air vents, and switch boxes.
+Additionally, you should take off and replace all cover plates for electrical outlets, heat ducts, air vents, and switch boxes.
 Replace any ceiling fans and light fixtures, by first taking off the base plate, seal, and fixtures.

 Other Insect Pests Related to Boxelder Bugs

 The list also includes hornets, earwigs, crickets, stink bugs, springtails bugs, and termites.
-We round the list off with plant bugs, leaf-footed bugs, masked hunters, ticks, weevils, wasps and fleas.
+We round the list off with plant bugs, leaf-footed bugs, masked hunters, ticks, weevils, wasps, and fleas.